 Rob first joined Kendall as an as a contributing faculty member and made the transition to full-time faculty effective January 2014.
 As of August 2015, Rob was promoted to Director of the School of Business.
 Rob has been teaching in the International School of Business since early 2012 and has contributed significantly through teaching, course development, training, and mentoring of both students and colleagues.
 In 2014, Rob won the annual Kendall College Award for Excellence in Teaching.
 Rob holds a B.S.
 (Management) as well as an MBA (Marketing) from Florida A&M University (School of Business and Industry).
 Working for entertainment and music publishing firms, as well as the world’s largest medical technology company, Rob has over 9 years of experience in marketing and product management.
 A member of Omega Psi Phi Fraternity's Upsilon Psi chapter (Florida A&M University) Rob also regularly volunteers with 100 Black Men of America (Chicago and South Bend Chapters).
 Rob enjoys traveling, having visited many countries including Spain, Czech Republic, St. Martin, and Denmark.
 He is currently learning to speak French and Spanish.
 Rob.Watson@kendall.edu

-Ines joined Kendall College in June, 2017 as a visiting faculty member from the Universidad Europea de Madrid (UEM), one of the schools in the Laureate International Universities network, and will be working in the School of Business for approximately one year.
+Ines joined Kendall College in June, 2017 as a visiting faculty member from the Universidad Europea de Madrid (UEM), one of the schools in the Laureate International Universities network, and will be teaching Economics and Finance in the School of Business through June, 2018.

-Ines has been at UEM for approximately 3 years and is a full-time professor who teaches courses in Economics and Finance.
-She has experience/passion/otherwise in X. She has a PhD in Economics from Universidad Complutense, Madrid (“UCM”), and an MBA in Business and Administration from UCM, as well as other postgraduate work.
-She is fluent in Spanish and English, and has studied in Spain and Ecuador.
+She has a PhD in Economics from Universidad Complutense, Madrid (“UCM”), and an MBA in Business and Administration from UCM, as well as other postgraduate work.
+She is fluent in Spanish and English, and has studied in Spain and Ecuador. firstname.lastname@example.org

 Larry Perkins, Assistant Professor in the Business Program, has been with Kendall College since October, 2016 and teaches Business Analytics, Corporate Finance and Operations Management.
 Larry has over 20 years of experience in business, in a broad range of management and functional roles, including Corporate Entrepreneur, Manager of Supply Chain and Lean Six Sigma and Worldwide Manager of Strategy and Business Process.
 Larry’s was also as a Consultant, where he advised clients in areas such as business strategy, operational excellence, financial performance improvement, business model innovation and Supply Chain efficiency.
 Larry has a MBA degree from Simon Business School – University of Rochester and a PhD from Virginia Tech.